pdiliberto/cloud-templates/GCP/failover.same-net.api.2nics.byol/README.md

 ## Specific Parameters on the YAML file

-This template has specifi parameters for Internet proxy:
+This template has specific parameters for Internet proxy:

 Parameter | Required | Description